hyoshida1106/gview-site/content/en/docs/2_JavaFX/1_setup/_index.md

 title: "Basic Settings"
 draft: false
 weight: 1
-description:
+description: >
- Set up packages, etc. so that we can use JavaFX classes in our project.
+  Describes how to set up the packages to use JavaFX classes in our project.
 ---

 This section describes to set up packages, etc. to use JavaFX classes in our project.